 Will a Lawyer Be Able to Give Me an Estimate of How Much My Spinal Injury Case Might Be Worth?

 Typically, yes.
 When you meet with your lawyer, make sure you provide them with as much documentation and information about your injury as possible.
-Personal injury attorneys usually base the estimated value of your case on evidence, medical records, and insurance policy limits.
+Personal injury attorneys usually base the estimated value of your case on the evidence, medical records, and insurance policy limits.

 If You Need Cash to For Your Spinal Fusion Surgery, Contact Nova Legal Funding Today

 At Nova Legal Funding, we understand that spinal injuries often result in lost wages and temporary, or even permanent, disability.
 When life won’t wait for your spinal fusion settlement, consider applying for a pre-settlement lawsuit loan.

-We provide same day accident loans for plaintiffs who need help paying for medical bills, legal fees, or regular living expenses while they recover.
+We provide next-day accident loans for plaintiffs who need help paying for medical bills, legal fees, or regular living expenses while they recover.
 Our loans come with the lowest rates in the industry guaranteed and are risk-free, meaning you don’t pay us back unless you win your case.